WieczorekAdrian/local-trade/README.md

 ### Project Roadmap

+[IN PROGRESS] Frontend Development: Building a modern, responsive UI using React, Vite, and TypeScript.

 [IN PROGRESS] Dynamic Filters: Implementing a fully dynamic, category-specific filtering system (similar to OLX/Allegro) using JSONB attributes in the database.

 [IN PROGRESS] User Dashboard: Creating an aggregated BFF (Backend-for-Frontend) endpoint for the user dashboard.

-[IN PROGRESS] Notification System: The core microservice architecture is now implemented.

 [PLANNED] Adding user notification preferences.